-Don't Let A Catering Manager Take You to the Cleaners!
+Don't Let A Catering Manager Point You in the Wrong Direction...

-Everyone wants to save money these days on their weddings.
+Everyone wants to save money on their weddings these days.
 And if that’s the case, the cocktail-hors d’oeuvre reception may be the answer to your prayers.
 But the pitfalls can override the benefits if you don’t know what you’re doing.
-Follow these tips to host a successful cocktail-hors d’oeuvres reception.
+Follow these tips to host a successful cocktail-hors d’oeuvre reception.

-There is no cocktail hour at a cocktail-hors d’oeuvres reception, so the bride and groom must have their photos taken before the wedding.
+There is no cocktail hour preceeding a cocktail-hors d’oeuvres reception, so the bride and groom must have their photos taken before the wedding.
 This is not as bad as it sounds for those who oppose the idea.
+Here's the solution.

 "Must Do" TIPS for Success!

 * Have seating for all at the cocktail-hors d’oeuvres reception.
 If the caterer or catering director bulks at the idea, explain to them that they work for you, and not the other way around.
 If you don’t have enough seating, guests will leave.

 * End the reception with a heavy cake, like carrot or chocolate.
 You want your guests to leave your wedding reception feeling full and happy.

 * You may need to host this type of reception on an off-night in an off-season, since catering properties, etc. may not be receptive to the idea of a cocktail-hors d’oeuvre reception during their busiest times/season.